orientechnologies/orientdb-docs/PyOrient-OGM-Brokers.md

    zone = 'kitchen')
 ```

-When you create vertex classes without `element_plural` attribute or edge classes without the `label` attribute, PyOrient does not create a broker.
+Creating vertex classes without `element_plural` attribute or edge classes without the `label` attribute, cause PyOrient to not create a broker.
 Meaning, in such cases, the first method shown above won't work.

 You can then query the results using the `query()` method: